 Operations of the Company are performed through its Head Office, which is located in Nicosia and the five district branches (Nicosia, Limassol, Larnaca, Famagusta, Paphos).
 Each branch supports the sales activity and operates as a customer service center, in its geographical area of responsibility.
-By the end of the reporting period the Company employed 105 full time employees.
+By the end of the reporting period the Company employed 113 full time employees (2023: 105 employees).